Parks, Streets And Public Facilities Maintenance Superintendent

 - Perform related duties as assigned.

-- Modern highly complex principles and practices of parks and recreation program development and administration, and park facility design and use.
+- Modern highly complex principles and practices of parks and streets program development and administration, and park facility design and use.

-- Volunteer commission management and laws and regulations related to their administration.
+- Volunteer commissions and laws and regulations related to their administration

 - Occupational hazard and standard safety precautions necessary to maintain safe work practices.